Label Noise Robustness of Conformal Prediction: Risk Control Under Label Noise

 This section studies the general regression setting in which $Y\in\mathbb{R}$ takes continuous values and the loss function is an arbitrary function $L(y,\Chatnoisy(x))\in \mathbb{R}$.
 Here, our objective is to find tight bounds for the risk over the clean labels using the risk observed over the corrupted labels.
 The main result of this section accomplishes this goal while making minimal assumptions on the loss function, the noise model, and the data distribution. \begin{prop} Let $\Chatnoisy(\Xtest)$ be a prediction interval that controls the risk at level $\alpha:= \mathbb{E}\left[L(\tilde{Y}_{\rm test}, \Chatnoisy(\Xtest)\right]$.
 Suppose that the second derivative of the loss $L(y;C)$ is bounded for all $y,C$: $q \leq \frac{\partial^2}{\partial y^2} L(y;C) \leq Q$ for some $q,Q\in\mathbb{R}$.
 If the labels are corrupted by the function $g^{\rm add}$ from~\eqref{eq:reg_g_sym} with a noise $Z$ that satisfies $\mathbb{E}[Z] = 0$, then

 If we further assume that $L$ is convex then we obtain valid risk:

 \end{prop} The proof is detailed in Appendix~\ref{sec:regression_taylor_risk_bounds}.
-Remarkably, Proposition~\ref{prop:general_regression_bounds} applies for every model, calibration scheme, distribution of $Y\mid X$, and loss function that is twice differentiable.
-The only requirement is that the noise must be additive and with mean 0.
+Remarkably, Proposition~\ref{prop:general_regression_bounds} applies for any predictive model, calibration scheme, distribution of $Y\mid X$, and loss function that is twice differentiable.
+The only requirement is that the noise must be additive and with zero mean.
 We now demonstrate this result on a smooth approximation of the miscoverage loss, formulated as:

 \begin{cor} Let $\Chatnoisy(\Xtest)$ be a prediction interval.
 Denote the smooth miscoverage over the noisy labels as $\alpha := \mathbb{E}\left[L^{sm}(\tilde{Y}_{\rm test}, \Chatnoisy(\Xtest)\right]$.
 Under the assumptions of Proposition~\ref{prop:general_regression_bounds}, the risk of the clean labels is bounded by